citp/privacy-policy-historical/a/au/aus/ausregistry.com.au.md

 “...information or an opinion (including information or an opinion forming part of a database), whether true or not, and whether recorded in a material form or not, about an individual whose identity is apparent, or can reasonably be ascertained, from the information or opinion.”

-The Act aims to give people greater control over the way information about them is handled, by requiring organisations to comply with ten National Privacy Principles or to establish an approved privacy code.
+The Act aims to give people greater control over the way information about them is handled, by requiring organisations to comply with ten Australian Privacy Principles or to establish an approved privacy code.

-The National Privacy Principles cover areas such as collection, use and disclosure of personal information, data quality and security and access and correction rights for individuals.
+The Australian Privacy Principles cover areas such as collection, use and disclosure of personal information, data quality and security and access and correction rights for individuals.

 **How we collect personal information**